 Steve on Nov.
 7th 2020

-Year after year, the Blizzard Rustler 10 is a tried and true "do-it-all" ski out West.
-Falling on the wide side of all-mountain at 102mm underfoot, the Rustler 10 is something you can confidently reach for when you aren't sure what the mountain will throw at you.
+We skiers are a funny bunch.
+We want it to charge the fall line, but slash and pivot.
+Be fun and playful, but not too soft.
+Blizzard answered the call and built a true "do-it-all" ski with the Blizzard Rustler 10.
+Falling on the wide side of all-mountain at 102mm underfoot, the Blizzard Rustler 10 is something you can confidently reach for when you aren't sure what the mountain will throw at you.
 Steeps and trees?
 Bumps and jumps?
 Groomer hot laps?
 Pow stashes?
 All of it.
-Now, for 2023-2024, we're treated to an updated construction.
-Blizzard tweaked the metal shape to be more like a fork, with titanal underfoot and around the edges of the ski through the entire tip and tail.
-This gives you better stability when moving through variable snow, while retaining some torsional flex to keep the ride more lively when you luck out with some ideal snow.
-The Rustler also finally gets to join the True Blend party -- Blizzard's method of strategically placing stiffer wood underfoot with softer wood at the tip and tail -- with a new wood core that provides even more power where you need it.
-Combined with a tweaked rocker profile to give you better edge hold on those groomer hot laps, the new Rustler 10 is more stable in variable stuff, while remaining nimble and more pivot-y than other directional skis out there.
+To find that "do-it-all" magic, Blizzard shapes a partial sheet of metal in an "H" shape, with metal underfoot and strips that extend into the tips and tails along the edges This gives you better stability when moving through variable snow, while retaining some torsional flex to keep the ride more lively when you luck out with some ideal snow.
+The Rustler also finally gets to join the Trueblend party -- Blizzard's method of strategically placing stiffer wood underfoot with softer wood at the tip and tail -- with a new wood core that provides even more power where you need it.
+Combined with a tweaked rocker profile to give you better edge hold on those groomer hot laps, the Rustler 10 is more stable in the iffy snow, while remaining nimble and more pivot-y than other directional skis out there.
 And when the snow does come around?
 You'll feel confident to explore new terrain or find that cliff drop you've been eyeing all season.